marcoso96/DeepOPT/paper.md

 3. High Throughput Tomography (HiTT).
 Projection data from a mosquito gut, osmium stained and resin embedded using a phase-contrast imaging platform for life-science samples on the EMBL beamline [@albers2024high].
 The HiTT dataset contains 1800 projections with 0.1 degrees interval with a size of 2048x1800 pixels each (0.65 μm per pixel).

-In Fig. \autoref{fig:Figura2} we show examples of the projections used for the reconstrction process and a veiew of the 3D volume otained using the plugin with the ToMoDL option.
+In Fig. \autoref{fig:Figura2} we show examples of the projections used for the reconstruction process and a view of the 3D volume otained using the plugin with the ToMoDL option.
+The volumes were fully rendered using in-built napari capabilities, allowing for a full integration on the data analysis workflow of the platform.

 ![\textbf{Reconstruction use cases}.
 Left panels: 2D reconstruction slices using undersampled data (10 degrees interval) with FBP and ToMoDL methods (OPT, X-ray and synchrotron HiTT).
 Right panels: 3D views of undersampled reconstructions.\label{fig:Figura2}](./napari-tomodl/figures/Figura2.pdf)

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+M.O was supported by Marie Skłodowska-Curie

 # References